DarioRepoRuler/robopose/README.md

 # Setup
 For this project `Ubuntu 22.04.3 LTS` was used together with CPU:`AMD® Ryzen 9 3900x ` and  GPU:`Nvidia GeForce RTX 3070`.
 The project was coded in `VSCode 1.85`(this is important for the devcontainer).
-The host machine allready had the nvidia driver `525.147.05` installed.
-This is important because the docker based approach relies on it.
+The host machine already had the nvidia driver `525.147.05` installed.

 # Citation